Metrication in the United States: Sports

-U.S. citizens are frequently exposed to metric units through coverage of international sporting events, particularly the Olympic Games and FIFA World Cup.
+U.S. citizens are frequently exposed to metric units through coverage of international sporting events, particularly the Olympic Games.

 While the track and field Olympic Trials have always been conducted in metric distances to duplicate the competition the selected athletes are destined for, the National Championships changed to metric in 1974.
 However, USA Track & Field (USATF) continued to calculate the national championships in the high jump in U.S. customary units until 2002.
 The National Collegiate Athletic Association (NCAA) switched its measurement system at the National Championship level in 1976.
 The final holdout was the National Federation of State High School Associations (NFHS) administering high school sports, which switched to metric in 1980.

 U.S. track-and-field competitions are commonly run in increments of 400 meters, which roughly correspond to traditional mile-based lengths.
 In the Olympics, athletes run 1500 meters, not 1600 meters.

 Running races in the U.S. are usually run in metric distances (e.g., the 100 meters dash or the 5K run), although the mile distance remains popular.
 Even 5 and 10 kilometer races most often have mile markers on the course, and no kilometer markers.
 Long-distance races are often measured in kilometers, although exceptions exist (generally 10 mile races).
-The marathon is referred to as a 26.219-mile race (the official marathon standard distance originally being in English units — 26 miles, 385 yards) rather than 42.195 km.
+The marathon is referred to as a 26.219-mile race (the official marathon standard distance originally being in English units—26 miles, 385 yards) rather than 42.195 km.
 Ultramarathons are measured in either miles or kilometers, with little standardization either way.

 Although the Olympics and U.S. track events have been metric for years, it is still common for sports commentators to provide conversions to help the American audience understand the measurements.